Ivanka Trump Says She Turned Down World Bank Job, Is ‘Happy’ With Current Work

-President Donald Trump’s senior advisor, Ivanka Trump, told the Associated Press that she turned down the World Bank job, suggesting that she is happy with her current role in the White House.
+President Donald Trump’s senior advisor, Ivanka Trump, told interviewers with the Associated Press that she turned down the World Bank job — suggesting that she is happy with her current role in the White House.
 She was interviewed during her trip to Africa, which was intended to promote the Women’s Global Development and Prosperity (W-GDP) initiative.
 Said initiative is designed to encourage women’s employment in developing countries.

 Ivanka said that her father presented the job opportunity to her as “a question,” and she responded by telling him that she was “happy with the work” she’s doing.
 The senior advisor also aided the selection process for the job.
 According to Ivanka, David Malpass — the successful applicant — will do an “incredible job.”

-When Ivanka was pressed about other top jobs that her father approached her about, she said that she’d “keep that between” them.
+When Ivanka was pressed about other top jobs that her father had approached her about, she said that she’d “keep that between” them.
 She also said that she isn’t planning to run for office in the future — a possibility that people have been both supportive and critical of, as The Inquisitr reported.

-In the same Alternative Press interview, Ivanka said that her trip, along with first lady Melania Trump’s, proves the Trump administration’s “commitment to Africa.”
+In the same Associated Press interview, Ivanka said that her trip, along with first lady Melania Trump’s, proves the Trump administration’s “commitment to Africa.”
 She also added that she hopes her father will visit, per The Squamish Chief.

 “I’ve been deeply, deeply inspired by my trip here.
 And I think he will be as well.”